 Dutch is in eighth place in the European Union by number of native speakers, with around 24 million people.

 The two biggest groups of native speakers are the around 17 million people that live in the Netherlands and the 6.5 million in Belgium.
-But Dutch is an offical language in six countries, so apart from the Netherlands and Belgium, it is also an official language in Curaçao, Sint Maarten, Aruba and Suriname.
+But Dutch is an official language in six countries, so apart from the Netherlands and Belgium, it is also an official language in Curaçao, Sint Maarten, Aruba and Suriname.

 Dutch speaking countries: where do people speak Dutch?